jareddantis/isp-logger/README.md

 exit 0
 ```

-...and creating a cron job to run the wrapper script every minute, like this:
+...and creating a systemd script to run the wrapper script in the background, like this:
 ```
-* * * * * /path/to/wrapper.sh
+[Unit]
+Description=isp-logger daemon
+Wants=network-online.target
+After=network-online.target

+[Service]
+ExecStart=/path/to/project/run-query.sh
+WorkingDirectory=/path/to/project
+User=<your username>

+[Install]
+WantedBy=multi-user.target
 ```

-# Running the dashboard
+## Running the dashboard

 Although the dashboard only uses static HTML templates, it does make use of TailwindCSS utility classes for styling, which requires generation of the `output.css` file.